-- 1. First offense disciplinary procedures (cumulative during time at LMU): required attendance at two hour seminar provided by the Office of Student Services.
-Phone call to parents or guardians if under 21 (unless the student can prove independent student status); 10 hours of community service (may include personal development research / writing concerning infraction); if under 21, a required drug / alcohol counseling referral; and / or \$50 fine.
-When determined appropriate by the Associate Dean of Students, an alcohol / drug referral to the LMU counselor my be required. - 2.
-Second offense disciplinary procedures (cumulative during time at LMU): required attendance at a refresher seminar on "low risk choices" provided by the Office of Student Services; phone call to parents or guardians if under 21 (unless the student can prove independent student status); 20 hours of community service (may include personal development research / writing concering infraction); mandatory drug / alcohol counseling referral; and / or \$100 fine. - 3.
-Third offense procedures (cumulative during time at LMU): seminar, phone call, 30 hours community service, mandatory counseling referral, \$150 fine; if resident, a re-evaluation of residential status. - 4.
-Sale and/or distribution to a minor: Removal from the residence hall with no refund of housing fees and revocation of visitation privileges in any campus residence hall. - 5.
-Public intoxication: Those who are violent, uncontrollable, or aggressive are subject to arrest. - 6.
-Alcohol served, used, or sold at student activities on campus will result in the probation and/or suspension of the sponsoring organization. - 7.
+- 1. First offense disciplinary procedures (cumulative during time at LMU): required completion of on-line seminar provided by the Office of Student Services. (changed to on-line) Contact with parent or guardians if under 21 (unless the student can prove independent student status); 10 hours of community service (may include personal development research / writing concerning infraction); if under 21, a possible drug / alcohol counseling referral; and / or \$50 fine.
+When determined appropriate by the Associate Dean of Students, an alcohol / drug referral to the LMU counselor may be required. - 2.
+Second offense disciplinary procedures (cumulative during time at LMU): required refresher seminar provided by the Office of Student Services; contact to parent or guardians if under 21 (unless the student can prove independent student status); 20 hours of community service (may include personal development research / writing concerning infraction); mandatory drug / alcohol counseling referral; and / or \$100 fine.

+- 3. Third offense procedures (cumulative during time at LMU): low-risk choices conferencing with Student Services, parent or guardian contact, 30 hours community service, mandatory counseling referral, \$150 fine; if resident, a re-evaluation of residential status. - 4.
+Students 21 years of age or older found in violation of the alcohol policy are subject to consequences.
+See section I of Judicial Procedures, paragraph C. - 5.
+Sale and/or distribution to a minor: Removal from the residence hall with no refund of housing fees and revocation of visitation privileges in any campus residence hall. - 6.
+Public intoxication: Those who are violent, uncontrollable, or aggressive are subject to arrest. - 7.
+Alcohol served, used, or sold at student activities on campus will result in the probation and/or suspension of the sponsoring organization (undergraduate only). (undergraduate added) - 8.
 Possession, consumption, sale, or use of illicit drugs is against local, state, and Federal law.
-Suspension and / or expulsion from the university and arrest will be consequences of these serious infractions.
+Up to suspension and / or expulsion from the university and arrest are possible consequences of these serious infractions.